nero/nero.github.io/_posts/2020-07-07-introduction-to-8086-asm.md

 If its loaded, everytime you let the CPU execute an `int 3` instruction, it prints the 8086 register set with its values in hexadecimal.

 It also catches some kinds of fatal errors, printing some useful information instead of letting the machine silently crash.

+## Observing the binary result

+By adding `-l prog.lst` to the nasm command line, assembling will also generate a listing file containing both a hexdump of the binary instructions and their corresponding source line.

+To disassemble your binary, run `ndisasm -b 16 -o 0x7C00 prog.bin`.
+This will not result in your original sourcecode, but might help you understanding whats going on in a binary.